Ed.D. in Educational Leadership

 - Resume (with description of education, work history, leadership experiences, and at least 3 professional references)

-- Personal statement.
+- Application Essay.
 Not to exceed 1,800 words.
-Please, address the following:
+Please, address these specific questions in your essay:

 a) What are some highlights of your professional career?